MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex2_retention_labels.md

 1. Within the OneDrive application, highlight (but do not select) the **Contractor Legal Info.docx**

-1. For the highlighted document, select the three vertical **...** button
+1. For the highlighted document, select the three vertical **...** button.

 1. From the menu select, select the **Details** button.

 1. A side menu will appear on the right.
-You should see an **Apply label** option, click in it.
+Under **Properties** you should see an **Apply label** option.
+Select the drop-down menu.

 1. If the option is available, set the **Apply Retention Label** to **VAT Returns and supporting documents**.
 As it can take some time for retention labels to be published you may not have the option available immediately, if it is not available, continue to the next task.
 Feel free to come back later to this task and try again.